 Orange ring filled with the magic power of a witch.
 Reduces damage from lava.

-It was a special ring given to him by the witches who are his older sisters for his inborn “sore” tortured by lava, but he foolishly dropped it before long.
+It was a special ring that the witches, who are his older sisters, gave for his inborn “sore” tortured by lava, but he foolishly dropped it before long.
 For a terrible centipede demon had been born.

 “Readily” gives the impression of him willfully discarding it, which is neither implied nor makes sense for the character.
 It seems the daughters that were older than him collectively gifted him the ring, and game director Hidetaka Miyazaki clarifies that he is indeed their little brother in the Dark Souls: Design Works interview.